mendix/docs/content/en/docs/refguide/modeling/resources/data-sets/oql/_index.md

 ## 3 Reserved Words {#reserved-oql-words}

 Words with a specific purpose in OQL are reserved.
-Ff you use reserved words in an OQL query, they must be wrapped in double quotes `" "`.
+If you use reserved words for entity, variable or attribute names in an OQL query, they must be wrapped in double quotes `" "`.
 For example, in the OQL query `SELECT AVG(TotalPrice) FROM Sales."Order" WHERE IsPaid = 1`, `Order` needs to be wrapped in quotes because it is a reserved word, as it can be used for `ORDER BY`.

 Here is a list of all OQL reserved words: